farabis4m/cordova-plugin-twilio-video-v2preview/README.md

     `cordova.videoconversation.open( RoomName: string, Token: string, RemoteParticipantName: string);`

+## Notes
+- Android uses gradle to fetch TwilioVideo as a dependency.

+- iOS code of this plugin needs TwilioVideo.framework.
+This framework, along with its binaries, gets embedded into your project.

 ## Credit
-  This plugin was developed using Price F.'s  ( https://github.com/PriceFallin ) plugin ( https://github.com/PriceFallin/cordova-plugin-twilio-video ) as a starting point.
-I merely modified the code to use Twilio Video API 2.0.0preview6.
+  This plugin was developed using [Price F.'s](https://github.com/PriceFallin) plugin [cordova-plugin-twilio-video](https://github.com/PriceFallin/cordova-plugin-twilio-video) as a starting point.
+I merely modified the code to use Twilio Video API 2.0.0preview6 with some UI changes.